Mehdierli/ProgrammingNotes/Angular.md

         + JSON object with a few properties, these properties are attributes about the user.
     * signature
         + this signature is based on a secret that exists on the server.
-* In authentication, when the user successfully logs in using their credentials, a JSON Web Token will be returned.
 * we could use localStorage to store the jwt to restart session
 * Now on the client, we can use this token to identify the user.
 * we should include the jwt in the request header.